How to Avoid Credit Card Fraud In the New Year

 Strengthen Your Passwords

-The new year is a perfect time to review the passwords on your accounts and make necessary changes.
+The new year is a perfect time to review the passwords on your accounts and make necessary updates.
 Does each account have a unique password?
 Are your passwords strong, using a combination of letters, numbers, and symbols as well as varied capitalization use?

 Shop With Caution